 Make the connection

-Many employers have automated systems that will send a confirmation email when your application has been received – so if you haven't heard back with 24 hours of submitting, it's worth checking in.
+Many employers have automated systems that will send a job application email when your application has been received – so if you haven't heard back within 24 hours of submitting, it's worth checking in.

 Show your interest